BB2ME #10 – How I choose to honor the fallen

 3. Honor their sacrifice

-This one can be challenging, so I will be plain.
+This one can be challenging so that I will be plain.
 In my opinion, the best way to honor the sacrifice of the fallen is to live a life worth living.
 Make the most of what you have been given.
-As an American, you have more opportunity than most people in this world.
-Our freedom was paid for by others.
+As an American, you have more opportunities than most people.
+Others paid for our freedom.
 Don’t squander their sacrifice.
 Get out there and make something of yourself.
 That is what I am trying to do.
 I hope you do likewise.

 Riley at the American cemetery above Omaha Beach in Normandy France.